Image

 Doctor of Nursing Practice at NMU

 The Doctor of Nursing Practice (DNP) degree prepares graduates to provide the most advanced level of nursing care for individuals, families, groups, and communities.
-This includes direct care of individual patient's, management of care for individuals and populations, administration of nursing systems, and development and implementation of health policy.
-The program consists of two tracks, a post-baccalaureate and a post-master's.
-The patient population focus is families and individuals across the lifespan (Family Nurse Practitioner).
+This includes direct care of individual patients, management of care for individuals and populations, administration of nursing systems, and development and implementation of health policy.
+The program includes post-baccalaureate and post-master's tracks.
+The population focus is families and individuals across the lifespan (family nurse ractitioner).
 Courses are delivered on a part-time basis, using a low-residency model, which includes online coursework with occasional on-campus visits.
 Clinical practicum hours may be completed in the student’s local community with an approved preceptor.

 The DNP curriculum is 72 credit hours for the post-baccalaureate track and 33 credit hours for the post-master's track.
 The post-baccalaureate curriculum includes 1,000 supervised clinical practice hours.
 The post-master's curriculum is individualized, based upon prior coursework.